-With over 1,400 miles of rivers and streams in the catchment there are opportunities for people of all ages and abilities to get involved.
+With over 3,114 miles of rivers and streams in the catchment there are activities that people people of all ages and abilities can get involved in.
 It is incredibly rewarding and an excellent opportunity to enjoy the great outdoors and meet like-minded people, as well as gaining experience and learning new skills.

 We can’t be everywhere at once, but with a dedicated team of volunteers on the ground, we can get pretty close!